-I was visiting a friend in Auckland the other day, and we decided (along with my sister, who is currently visiting me here in New Zealand) to head out of the city to a small town due East called Thames.
+I was visiting a friend in Auckland the other day, and we decided (along with my sister, who is currently visiting me here in New Zealand) to head out of the city to a small town to the East called Thames.

 Thames is not the kind of place you go to hit a club, but it is the kind of place you go to buy fresh bread.
 And fudge.
 And check out a ukulele festival (all things that we did).